MicrosoftDocs/community-content/community-content/content/AzTerraform-Deploy-Resource-Group-and-Azure-Blob-Storage.md

 ```

 > [!NOTE]
-> You can read more about the above commands from the official MS documentation, which I used for this demo. {<https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-cloud-shell-bash?tabs=bash}>
+> You can read more about the above commands from the official MS documentation, which I used for this demo.
+[Configure Terraform in Azure Cloud Shell with Bash](/azure/developer/terraform/get-started-cloud-shell-bash?tabs=bash)

 ## Deploy Azure Blob Storage